Building Relationships in the Workplace: How to Balance Being Professional and Being Human

 However, a lot of employees still see the Human Resources department as the “police” of an organization.
 There are five generations in the workplace and many of those workers remember a time when there was a wall surrounding the HR department.

 The stigma of HR police persists despite our best attempts to tear it down.
-There’s no easy solution, no shortcut or hack that will open the minds (and hearts) of your employees, but there are a few things that, as an HR leader, you can do to build healthy relationships while still being professional.
+There’s no easy solution, no shortcut or hack that will open the minds (and hearts) of your employees, but there are a few things that, as an HR leader, you can do to build healthy relationships at work while still being professional.

 Five ways to balance being professional and being human in the workplace: